Books about Managing Your Money.

 8. The Simple Path to Wealth by JL Collins

-The Path to Wealth is one of my all time favorite money books.
+The Path to Wealth is one of my all time favorite books about money for beginners.
 It covers all the personal finance topics from debt to investing and everything in between.
 JL Collins writing is so easy to follow and fun to read, he makes money feel easy! (which is not an easy thing to do).

 This book is for you if you are new to personal finance and are looking for a good road map to get started.